orchidhq/Orchid/OrchidTest/README.md

 For each call to `pageWasRendered()`, you must provide an assertion lambda on the located page object.
 Most commonly, you will call `htmlBodyMatches()` in that callback and provide a `Kotlinx.html` DOM builder to match the HTML body contents.
+You may also call `htmlHeadMatches()` to match a DOM builder against the page `HEAD` contents.

-The builder is flexible in the order that attributes are listed on each tag, and recursively checks all nested HTML structures for equivalence.
+These DOM builders are flexible in the order that attributes are listed on each tag, and recursively checks all nested HTML structures for equivalence.
+You can also pass a selector to these methods to match the DOM builder against a specific selector on the page.

 ```kotlin
 @Test